University of Oklahoma (Zoology)

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I have had a life-long interest in the biological sciences.
-Some of my early memories are of studying a book on human anatomy when I was about seven years old.
-Partly due to this, I really enjoy the moment when I see a student of any age get that look of realization and understanding in his/her eyes; I remember how it felt to me.
+Some of my early memories are of studying a book on human anatomy and memorizing it when I was about seven years old.
+Partly due to this, I really enjoy the moment when I see a student of any age get that look of realization and understanding in his/her eyes, because I remember how it felt to me.

-As an adjunct college instructor in environmental science, I always cover a chapter on chemistry early in the course to provide the students with the background that they need to understand chemical interactions in the environment.
-Part of my teaching process is using examples from my experience to show them how the chemistry subject matter relates to real-world problems and solutions to those problems.
+As a college instructor in environmental science, I always do a thorough review of chemistry early in the course to provide the students with the background that they need to understand chemical interactions in the environment and to fulfill their science requirement.
+Part of my teaching process is using examples from my experience to show them how the chemistry they are learning relates to real-world problems and solutions to those problems.